rakshit-vasava/HCL-Software/README.md

 ### 2. GPT-2 Model
 - **Step 1**: Fine-tune GPT-2 with the combined dataset (HCL + OWASP).
 - **Step 2**: Set up a text generation pipeline using Hugging Face.
+- **Step 3**: Query the system using prompts like "What is Cross-Site Scripting?"

 ### 3. ChatOpenAI Model
 - **Step 1**: Create a database using Chroma and Langchain's RAG.
-- **Step 2**: Query the model with prompts like "What is SQL injection?"
+- **Step 2**: Query the model with prompts like "What is SQL injection?
+And how do I solve it?"

 ## 🛠 Tools to Run the Project
 - Python, Hugging Face, Haystack, OpenAI API